 Studies show that kids become less motivated to read as they grow older.
-By the time they are in middle school, many actively resist engaging in reading.
-Some of the reasons kids refuse to read include: finding books boring, not being able to get immersed into the book, feeling overwhelmed by long pages of text, choosing books beyond their difficulty level, and struggling with certain reading skills.
+Studies show that kids become less motivated to read as they grow older.
+Some of the reasons they refuse to read include finding books uninteresting, not choosing the right difficulty level and struggling with reading skills.

 📌 Most kids begin to actively resist engaging in reading during middle school.
-As such, the target users will be early adolescents (age 10-14).
+As such, the target users would be early adolescents (age 10-14).

 Understanding The User

-Realizing that early adolescents were the least motivated to read, I surveyed 13 early adolescents to understand the real pain points and frustrations they might be facing.
+Realizing that early adolescents were the least motivated to read, I surveyed 13 early adolescents to better understand the pain points and frustrations they might be facing.
 I wanted to know what motivates them to read, what discourages them from reading, and what kind of reading challenges they were facing.

 Kids enjoy the escapism of reading, being able to talk about it with their friends, and gaining new vocabulary.